UglyDolls

-UglyDolls is a 2019 computer-animated musical adventure-comedy film directed by Kelly Asbury and written by Alison Peck, from a story by Robert Rodriguez, who also produced.
-It is based on the plush toys of the same name by David Horvath and Sun-Min Kim, who were the original producers of this movie, and follows a group of them as they try to find owners in the "Big World" despite their flaws.
-The film stars the voices of Kelly Clarkson, Janelle Monáe, Nick Jonas, Pitbull, Blake Shelton, Wanda Sykes, Gabriel Iglesias, Wang Leehom, Emma Roberts, Bebe Rexha, Charli XCX, and Lizzo.
+UglyDolls is a 2019 animated musical adventure-comedy film directed by Kelly Asbury and written by Alison Peck, from a story by Robert Rodriguez, who also produced.
+It is based on the plush toys of the same name by David Horvath and Sun-Min Kim, and follows a group of them as they try to find owners in the "Big World" despite their flaws.
+The film stars the voices of Kelly Clarkson, Janelle Monáe, Blake Shelton, Wanda Sykes, Gabriel Iglesias, Wang Leehom, Nick Jonas, and Pitbull.

 UglyDolls was theatrically released by STX Films, the first animated film produced by the company.
 It received negative reviews from critics and grossed $32 million worldwide, and was the last film directed by Kelly Asbury, who died in June 2020 from cancer.

 Plot

-In a hidden universe within a toy factory, deformed dolls, or Uglies/UglyDolls, are dropped into a tunnel leading to the secluded town of Uglyville.
+In a hidden universe within a toy factory, deformed dolls, or UglyDolls, are dropped into a tunnel leading to the secluded town of Uglyville.
 Among these dolls is Moxy, who dreams of the 'Big World' and being loved by a child, despite Uglyville's Mayor Ox assuring her this concept is a myth.
-One day, Moxy enters the tunnel to find her way to the Big World, followed by the town's cynical chef Wage, easy-going Ugly Dog, shy wiseman Lucky Bat, and soft-hearted giant Babo.
+One day, Moxy and her shy advisor friend Lucky Bat talk about the big world; inspired by this conversation, Moxy and Lucky, followed by the town's cynical baker Wage, easy-going Ugly Dog, and soft-hearted giant Babo, journey up the tunnel.

-The UglyDolls discover the Institute of Perfection, where Perfect Dolls (or "Pretties") are rigorously trained.
-The vain and superficial leader of the institute, Lou, tells Moxy and her friends that they cannot hope to pass the training for the Gauntlet - an obstacle course based on a human house, which determines if a doll will be allowed to use the portal to the Big World.
-Faced with Moxy's positivity, Lou relents and lets them train; however, he sends his three Spy Girls to find out where Moxy's group came from.
+The UglyDolls discover the Institute of Perfection where its vain and superficial leader of the Perfect Dolls (or "Pretties") Lou tells the UglyDolls that they have no chance of passing the Gauntlet - an obstacle course based on a human house that determines if a doll may use the portal to the Big World.
+Lou eventually allows them to train for the Gauntlet, but sends his three Spy Girls to find out where Moxy's group came from.

-The Uglydolls's first days of training end in disaster.
-Mandy, one of the Pretties, sympathizes with them, as she has poor eyesight but can't wear glasses for fear of being labeled 'ugly' and put in the dreaded recycling center.
-She gives them some pointers, and helps them dress the part of a 'perfect doll'.
+The UglyDolls' first days of training end in disaster.
+Mandy, one of the Pretties with poor eyesight and a reluctance to wear glasses for fear of being labeled ugly, sympathizes with the UglyDolls and gives them some pointers on how to become a Perfect Doll.

-The Spy Girls return with a kidnapped Ox, and Lou makes him admit to Moxy he actually knew about the Big World, as he had once trained with Lou for the Gauntlet and nearly passed.
-However, the Pretties turned on Ox, and Lou sent him down the tunnel, claiming he thought it led to safety.
-Ox found the recycling center there; seeing other dolls like himself being shredded up, he rerouted the tunnel and founded Uglyville at the other end.
+The Spy Girls return with a kidnapped Ox who admits to Moxy that he knew about the Big World as he had once trained for the Gauntlet and nearly passed before the Pretties turned on him.
+Lou sent him down the tunnel, claiming he thought it led to safety, where Ox found the recycling center.
+Seeing other dolls like himself being shredded, he rerouted the tunnel and founded Uglyville at the other end.